Do Go On - 319 - Vincent Gigante, The Oddfather

 Fantastic.

-So, when you were on your phone, you were just looking at Instagram rather than fact checking?
+you were just looking at Instagram rather than fact check.

 James Scullin.